ifm/documentation/ApplicationNotes/Docker/container.md

 Successfully built 14db5d89303f
 Successfully tagged ifm3d:latest
 ```

+*Note: Due to easier readability, the build process output was shortened*

 As you can see, the build process is far more detailed.
 There are several layers and `intermediate` container builds (for debugging).
 You can start the container with the typical commands and check, if numpy was installed: